FTHPC/Correlation_Compressibility/README.md

 }
 ```

-From this section, csv files are generated for each dataset and contains all the statistical predictors described in the paper as well as compression
+From this section, .csv files are generated for each dataset and contain all the statistical predictors described in the paper as well as compression metrcis including compresison ratios for the 8 lossy compressors and 4 error bounds.

 ### To run the training and prediction timing analysis demonstration